fzuo/fzuo.github.io/docs/index.md

 ## News and Ads :mega:

-- I will serve on the steering committee of ACM SIGCITE'25, which will be held in Sacramento, CA, on November 6th-8th.
+- I will serve on the steering committee of ACM SIGCITE'25, which will be held on Nov.
+6-8, in Sacramento, CA.

 - I will serve on the program committee of ACSAC'25 and RAID'25.
 Please consider submitting your groundbreaking research.